Michelle Phan

-Michelle Phan (born April 11, 1987) is an American beauty YouTuber.
-She is the founder and owner of the multimillion-dollar cosmetics line EM Cosmetics.
+Michelle Phan (born April 11, 1987) is an American YouTube personality and entrepreneur.
+She is the founder and owner of EM Cosmetics, a cosmetics brand she relaunched in 2017.

-Early life
+Early life and education

 Michelle Phan was born on April 11, 1987, in Boston, Massachusetts.
-Both her parents were of Vietnamese origin.
-Phan has an elder brother and younger half-sister.
-According to Phan, her biological father left the family when she was young.
-Her mother remarried but eventually left Phan's step-father after years of abuse.
-Phan, her brother, and her half-sister followed their mother to Tampa, Florida, where she attended Tampa Bay Technical High School.
+She was raised in Tampa, Florida, alongside her elder brother and younger half-sister.
+Phan has publicly discussed her family's financial struggles, including her father's gambling addiction and mother’s separation from her stepfather.

-Phan attended Ringling College of Art and Design but dropped out due to financial issues.
-In March 2014, Phan received her Honorary Doctorate of Arts degree from Ringling.
+She attended Tampa Bay Technical High School before enrolling at Ringling College of Art and Design.
+Due to financial constraints, she left the college before completing her degree.
+In 2014, she was awarded an Honorary Doctorate of Arts degree from Ringling College.

 Career

+Blog and YouTube career

-In 2005, Phan had a personal blog in which she discussed different makeup tutorials and received requests for further instruction.
-She began posting tutorial vlogs on Xanga under the username Ricebunny and then began posting on YouTube in May 2007.
+In 2005, Phan had a personal blog where she posted makeup tutorials, which led her followers requesting for more.
+She began posting tutorial vlogs on Xanga under the username "Ricebunny" and then began posting on YouTube in May 2007.

 BuzzFeed featured two of Phan's "How To Get Lady Gaga's Eyes" makeup tutorials in 2009 and 2010, which helped them go viral and brought her over a million subscribers.
-In 2010, Lancôme made Phan their official video make-up artist after she featured some of their products in her videos, making her the company's first Vietnamese-American spokesperson.
+In 2010, Lancôme made Phan their official video makeup artist after she featured some of their products in her videos, making her the company's first Vietnamese-American spokesperson.